 If you want to prevent water damage to your commercial property, diligence is key.
 Proper maintenance of the roof, plumbing, gutters, and appliances or equipment can ward off major problems.
 Even small leaks can lead to major water damage over time, and will contribute to mold growth.

 Set aside some time on a regular basis to inspect areas at-risk for water damage to ensure you have no leaks and no evidence of previous water damage.
 Check the roof at least a few times a year to keep it free of debris, and to ensure the water is draining properly after rain or snowfall.

 When your business is affected by water damage, fast action is crucial.
 You have a lot to lose—documents, inventory, computers, equipment, and revenue when your business is closed.
 And while you can do everything possible to prevent water damage, sometimes disasters happen.

-It’s a good idea to have a backup plan for emergencies, so that in the event of water damage and you are unavailable, someone else has authorization to contact your insurer and to hire a restoration company to begin cleanup.
-It’s best if you first identify a short list of restoration providers in your community.
+It’s a good idea to have a backup plan for emergencies, so that in the event of water damage and you are unavailable, someone else has the authorization to contact your insurer and to hire a restoration company to begin the cleanup.
+It’s best if you first identify a shortlist of restoration providers in your community.
 You can ask other business owners for referrals, or if you’ve had a positive experience with a company in the past, they should top your list.